THETECHYSASQUATCH/new-obd2-tool/README.md

 # OBD-II Diagnostics and Programming Tool

+Do not download Code zip just use the releases download.
+Code is not tested yet.

 A comprehensive cross-platform OBD-II diagnostics and programming tool built with Flutter, supporting iOS, macOS, Android, Linux, Windows, and ARM-based devices.

 ## Features